Restaurants in New York City

 Address: 155 West 51st Street (Midtown West)

 Telephone: (212) 554 1515

-This attractive Wall Street landmark first opened its doors in the 1830s as the first restaurant in America and has an impressive history, even providing the setting for Mark Twain's birthday party.
-Serving up delicious steaks in a leather and mahogany setting, it attracts a loyal crowd of businessmen, who feel at home sitting at the low-key bar.
+This attractive Wall Street landmark, Delmonico's first opened its doors in the 1830s as the first fine dining restaurant in the country.
+It has an impressive history, even providing the setting for Mark Twain's birthday party.
+Serving up delicious steaks in a leather and mahogany setting, it attracts a loyal crowd of businesspeople who feel at home setting at the low-key bar.
 Signature dishes include the 'Delmonico Steak' and 'Lobster Newberg'.
 Reservations recommended, open Monday to Friday for lunch and dinner.